Let's Talk subscribe

-Smaller businesses are recognizing the value too.
+Smaller businesses, like up-and-coming eCommerce shops and direct-to-consumer brands are recognizing the value too.
 According to a recent survey conducted by American Express OPEN and Search Engine Marketing Professional Organization (SEMPO), US small businesses recognize word-of-mouth as the most prevalent way their customers find them, followed by the Internet and search engines.
 This reliance on word-of-mouth, coupled with its relatively low cost, has made social media the second most popular online marketing tool, right behind corporate websites.

 Define your goals – Increase brand awareness, educate and inform your customers, improve customer service, etc.